aloner-pro/Chemistry-tools/README.md

 Here's how the Periodic Table looks like-
 ![Periodic](https://github.com/aloner-pro/Chemistry-tools/blob/master/perio.png?raw=true)
+This also contains the actinoids and lanthanoids.
+To see them just click on those lanthanoids and actinoids buttons.

 >Written using basic python knowledge.
 >Plenty of scope to improve this.
 >More commits in this repo likely.